 - Name, phone number and email – so we can easily confirm your information or contact you if needed

-The cut-off date to register for the Reduced Driving Refund is August 31, 2020.
-We will begin issuing refunds in early July – and into September 2020, as more clients register for the refund.
-Regardless of when you apply during the April to August 31 registration period, your refund amount will not change.
+The cut-off date to register for the Reduced Driving Refund is now October 31, 2020.
+We have begun issuing refunds.
+Regardless of when you apply during the April to October 31 registration period, your refund amount will not change.

 If I change my coverage, will I still qualify for the Reduced Driving Refund?

 Yes.
-If clients want to park or store their vehicle and not use it for the duration of the pandemic, we can suspend select coverage to help reduce premiums, where possible.
+If you want to park or store you vehicle and not use it, we can suspend select coverage to help reduce premiums, where possible.